Code-Institute-Submissions/queenisabaer-letter-match/README.md

 ![Congrats up to 19](documentation/readme/letter-match-congrats-excellent.png)<br>
 6. Congratulations text for a score up or equal to 25<br>
 ![Congrats up to 19](documentation/readme/letter-match-incredible.png)<br>
 Many different congratulatory texts were chosen to achieve a consistently positive reinforcement for the child.
-In addition, it can be rediscovered where there is a new text.
+In addition, it can be rediscovered where there is a new text. <br>
-The child then has the option to restart the game, the score is reset to zero and the timer starts again.
+The child then has the option to restart the game by clicking the start game button, the score is reset to zero and the timer starts again.
 However, the child’s name or placeholder will remain.

 </details>
 <details>